UhmNatsu/UhmNatsu/README.md

 # GIF-made-by-me
 ![Image](https://github.com/user-attachments/assets/8a1daa82-72cf-4a72-a33a-89485462aafa)

-ever wondering how to make you're own GIFs? welp i used tuts which surprisingly helped. you first gotta go to google and just type ezgif then make the GIF, simple.
+🎀 ever wondering how to make you're own GIFs? welp i used tuts which surprisingly helped.

+you first gotta go to google and just type ezgif then make the GIF, simple!!

+the GIF i made looks lazy ngl 😭